D. C. Quinn/Cygnet/Delphi/E. Walker & Son Pty. Ltd.

 D. C. Quinn Pty.
 Ltd.

-D. C. Quinn Pty Ltd, the manufacturer of Delphi buttons, was registered on 1st October 1952 and deregistered on 9th October 2012.
+D. C. Quinn Pty.
+Ltd., the manufacturer of Delphi buttons, was registered on 1st October 1952 and deregistered on 9th October 2012.
 They were listed at 3-5 Athol Street, Leichhardt, NSW.
 As these are two 1930s style red brick homes, the factory must have been small, perhaps set up across the backyards.
+Alternatively, this was just the office address.

 Number 3 has been rendered, but older photos show it to be of the same red brick as number 5.